 The Adventure Group’s RZR Tours involve backcountry rides along rugged terrain on Cougar Mountain near Whistler.
-The RZR vehicles come in 2-seat and 4-seat models.
+The RZR vehicles come in two-seat and four-seat models.
 They are so much fun to ride!

 Where Are the RZR Tours?

 Basecamp for The Adventure Group is at Sixteen Mile Creek Forest Service Road in Whistler.
-It’s about a 10 to 15-minute drive north of Whistler Village.
-The basecamp is where you’ll find other attractions like the Vallea Lumina light attraction and Superfly Ziplines (both of which are also highly recommended).
-We’ve done both and loved them!
+It’s about a 10- to 15-minute drive north of Whistler Village.
+The Basecamp is where you’ll find other attractions like the Vallea Lumina light attraction, Aerial Obstacle Course, Snowmobiling Tours, Superfly Ziplines and Whitewater Rafting (all of which are also highly recommended).
+We’ve done all three and loved them!

 How Much Does RZR-ing Cost?

-As of July of 2021, a RZR Tour costs between about $200 and $270 for two people depending on which tour you do and whether you want to do a second activity, like white-water rafting or ziplining too.
+A RZR Tour costs between about $200 and $300 for two people depending on which tour you do and whether you want to do a second activity, like white-water rafting or ziplining too.

-For $350 you can also do four of the following for $350 over the course of a few days: an aerial obstacle course, white-water rafting, Ziplining, the Wilderness RZR Tour or a visit to the Scandinave Spa.
+Combo deals are also sometimes available.
+For about $350 you can usually do five of the following over the course of a few days: an aerial obstacle course; white-water rafting; Ziplining; the Wilderness RZR Tour; or a visit to the Scandinave Spa.